 - Kanha National Park is far into the wild and you might not always get lucky to spot a tiger in one safari.
 I would recommend staying here for a day or two and attempting at least 2 safaris.

 - For the stay, one of my recommendations would be the Club Mahindra Kanha resort.
 The resort promises you an awesome time with their lovely pool, scrumptious food, relaxing spa and tented accommodations.
 The resort has a lot of cultural and fun family activities for you to relax between your safaris.
 They are well-tuned and familiar with the Kanha national park.
 Hence, they arrange for the food and transport for you at the wee hours of morning.
-Take a look at their facilities in the slide show below:

 - Remember to carry your Govt.
 IDs when heading for the safari.
 You will need the same before you enter the park.